cBioPortal/cbioportal/portal/src/main/resources/content/faqs.markdown

 # What are the sources of biological network data?

-The sources of biological network data are list <a href="networks.jsp">here</a>.
+The sources of biological network data are listed <a href="networks.jsp">here</a>.

 # How do I get updates on new portal developments and new data sets?

-The best options are subscript to our low-traffic [news mailing list](http://groups.google.com/group/cbioportal-news) or follow us on [Twitter](https://twitter.com/cbioportal).
+You may want to subscribe to our low-traffic [news mailing list](http://groups.google.com/group/cbioportal-news) or follow us on [Twitter](https://twitter.com/cbioportal).

 # What if I have other questions / comments?